- This event has passed.

 Trans-Asian Graduate Student Conference Keynote/Friday Forum: Erin Collins – “Anti-Archive: Contesting Authoritative Claims to Space and Power in Phnom Penh”

 April 12 @ 12:00 pm - 1:30 pm

-Collins is a human geographer.
+Dr. Erin Collins is a human geographer.
 Her work focuses on the political economy and cultural politics of transformation in Southeast Asian cities.
-Her current research looks at how people claim and defend space in Cambodia’s capital city of Phnom Penh, in and through moments of political, social and economic remaking.
-Professor Collins has recent publications in Environment and Planning A and Development and Change.
-In SIS Professor Collins teaches courses on Geographies of Uneven Development, Critical Social Theory, Development in Theory and History and Qualitative Methods for Studying the City.
-In her research and teaching Professor Collins draws on post-colonial, critical race, feminist and global urban theory.
+Her current research looks at how people claim and defend space in Cambodia’s capital city of Phnom Penh in and through moments of political, social and economic remaking.
+Dr. Collins has recent publications in Environment and Planning and Development and Change.
+In the School of International Service, she teaches courses on Geographies of Uneven Development, Critical Social Theory, Development in Theory and History, and Qualitative Methods for Studying the City.
+In her research and teaching she draws on post-colonial, critical race, feminist and global urban theory.

 This speaker is invited by the 6th Trans-Asian Graduate Student Conference as the keynote speaker.
 The Center for Southeast Asian Studies is the co-sponsor of this event.